-U.S. pending home sales rose modestly
+U.S. pending home sales rose modestly in July

 Washington — Slightly more Americans signed contracts to buy homes in July, as pending sales edged up after dipping in June.